herbert-50/SSE-One/doc/manual.md

 (which have the same note value as their predecessor) are represented by "\~\~\~".
 The end of the sequence is marked with a " | ".

-## Options In the Menu
+## Options In The Menu

 - *Cmd from keyboard* : determines whether control is possible via the first MIDI keyboard (key combination).
-This option can be switched off when using a second keyboard or the buttons on the virtual keyboard.
+This option can be switched off when using a second keyboard or the buttons on the virtual keyboard for the commands.

 - *Cmd from last key* : if set, then the command is not determined by the first key pressed, but by the second key pressed.